 Consequently, women in the community face multiple arduous burdens.
-They are often primary breadwinners, laboring under harsh and exploitative conditions for meager daily wages.
+They are often primary breadwinners, labouring under harsh and exploitative conditions for meagre daily wages.
 They are solely responsible for all domestic work and childcare.
 And they suffer from lack of basic amenities like piped water and cooking gas; this forces them to walk long distances each day carrying heavy bundles of firewood for cooking and large pots of water for household consumption.
-Girls are also at high risk of being coerced into an early marriage with a close family member due to prevailing customs.
+Girls are also at high risk of being coerced into an early marriage with a close family member due to prevailing social customs.

 We take our students’ socio-economic context into careful consideration.
-Our ultimate aim is to create informed, assertive, critical thinkers who will work to improve village infrastructure, promote water conservation and environmentally friendly farming practices and question harmful gender norms.
+Our ultimate aim is to create informed critical thinkers who will work to improve village infrastructure, promote water conservation and environmentally friendly farming practices and question harmful gender norms.
 We strongly believe that educating the least privileged members of the local community and empowering them to drive change is the most sustainable and impactful solution to the problems that India’s most deprived districts face.

 of villagers in Sivagangai District are unbanked